James H. Conyers

-James Henry Conyers (October 24, 1855 - November 29, 1935) (born in South Carolina), on September 21, 1872 was the first black person admitted to the United States Naval Academy.
+James Henry Conyers (October 24, 1855, in South Carolina – November 29, 1935) was the first African-American person admitted to the United States Naval Academy.

 Early life

 James H. Conyers was born in Charleston, South Carolina.
 He was a son of John Peter Conyers, of Edisto Island, South Carolina and the former Catherine Caulder of Charleston.
 It is not clear if the Conyers family had been slaves; but at the end of the Civil War his father worked as a laborer in Charleston, and may have worked for Francis L. Cardozo, a leading African-American Reconstruction politician.
 James Conyers received his early education at the Avery Normal Institute in Charleston and at that time worked as a messenger in the office of the South Carolina Secretary of State.

-Admission to U. S. Naval Academy
+Admission to U.S. Naval Academy

 In 1872, the 16 year old James Conyers was nominated as a candidate for appointment to the Naval Academy by South Carolina congressman Robert B. Elliott.
 After successfully completing "competitive district examinations after [his nomination as a midshipman] and passing the final test examinations at Annapolis", Conyers received his appointment as a "cadet-midshipman" and was sworn in on September 24, 1872.
 Contemporary newspapers noted favorably on Conyers, describing him as having a "complexion of about brown coffee color, with the usual curly hair of his race, and stands five feet three inches tall."